-In terms of weather, the best time to visit Egypt is from October to April, when temperatures are at their most pleasant.
+Regarding weather, the best time to visit Egypt is from October to April, when temperatures are at their most pleasant.
 However, December and January constitute peak tourist season, and iconic sights like the Pyramids of Giza, the Temples of Luxor and Abu Simbel can get uncomfortably crowded.
-In addition, rates at Red Sea resorts are at their most expensive.
+Also, rates at Red Sea resorts are at their most expensive.

-If minimising expense is a priority, tours and accommodation are often significantly cheaper during the sweltering shoulder-season months of June and September.
+If minimizing expense is a priority, tours and accommodation are often significantly cheaper during the hot shoulder-season months of June and September.
 Realistically, temperatures in July and August make daytime sight-seeing difficult, although the country's coastal resorts offer some respite from the summer heat.
-In this article, we take a look at: